Pointwise Regularity for Fully Nonlinear Elliptic Equations in General Forms: Boundary Ck,a regularity

-In this section, we prove the boundary pointwise $C^{k,\alpha}$ regularity for $k\geq 3$.
-First, we establish the model problem (similar to \Crefrange{l-3modin1}{l-32}) for boundary $C^{k,\alpha}$ regularity.
-The following lemma states the local $C^{2,\alpha}$ regularity up to the boundary which combines the interior pointwise regularity and the boundary pointwise regularity.
-The proof is standard and we adopt it from \cite{MR3246039}. \begin{lemma} Let $0<\alpha<\bar{\alpha}$.
-Suppose that $F$ is convex in $M$ and satisfies \cref{e.C2a-KF} for any $x_0\in \bar{B}_1^+$ with $\beta_2\in C^{\alpha}(\bar{B}_1^+)$.
-Assume that $\omega_0$ satisfies \cref{e.omega0} and $u$ satisfies
+Similar to \Crefrange{l-3modin1}{l-32}, we first prove the boundary $C^{k,\alpha}$ regularity for a model problem (see \Cref{l-62}).
+Then the general boundary pointwise $C^{k,\alpha}$ regularity follows as a perturbation of the regularity for the model problem.

+The following lemma states the local $C^{2,\alpha}$ regularity up to the boundary which is obtained by combining the interior pointwise regularity and the boundary pointwise regularity.
+The proof is standard and we borrow it from \cite{MR3246039}. \begin{lemma} Let $0<\alpha<\bar{\alpha}$.
+Suppose that $F$ satisfies \cref{e.C2a-KF} with some $G_{x_0}$ at any $x_0\in \bar{B}_1^+$, where $G_{x_0}$ is convex in $M$.
+Assume that $\beta_2\in C^{\alpha}(\bar{B}_1^+)$, $\omega_0$ satisfies \cref{e.omega0} and $u$ satisfies

 Then $u\in C^{2,\alpha}(\bar{B}^+_{1/2})$ and